 this problem: the consumer fetches the message and at the same time pushes it

 LREM command in order to remove the message from the

 processing list once the message has been processed.

 An additional client may monitor the processing list for items that remain there for too much time, and will push those timed out items into the queue again if needed.

 Pattern: Circular list

-The above pattern works even if the following two conditions:
+The above pattern works even in the following conditions:

 - There are multiple clients rotating the list: they'll fetch different elements, until all the elements of the list are visited, and the process restarts.

 - Even if other clients are actively pushing new items at the end of the list.

 The above makes it very simple to implement a system where a set of items must be processed by N workers continuously as fast as possible.
 An example is a monitoring system that must check that a set of web sites are reachable, with the smallest delay possible, using a number of parallel workers.